umee-network/umee/x/leverage/LIQUIDATION.md

 - Paid some `ATOM`, `OSMO`, `AXL`, `UMEE` in gas on their respective chains

 Note that most of the effort of liquidation comes from IBC transferring the reward and repayment tokens around.
-Each token (`ATOM` and `USDC` in this case) must be sent to its original chain before being transferred to its real destination.
+Each token (`ATOM` and `USDC` in this case) must be sent to its original chain before being transferred to its exchange or back to Umee.

 The primary obstacle for automation is to manage those IBC transfers, and keep a wallet on each relevant chain supplied with gas.